 - Appointments, including past and future scheduled appointments

 Data We Are Usually Able to Convert

-Your PCC data conversion will probably also include the following, though the level of detail varies depending on your previous vendor.
+Your PCC data conversion will probably also include the following, though the level of detail varies depending on the export received from your previous vendor.

 - Patient and Family Notes, Flags, Etc.